nomysz/machinery/Readme.md

 # Machinery

-**Dead simple building blocks for game development in Go**

-Machinery is a engine-like toolkit extracted from my fun gamedev project.
+Machinery is a dead simple engine-like toolkit for Go.
+I extracted it from my fun gamedev project.
 It provides basic functionalities around vectors, polygons and rigid bodies.

-## How to
+## How to use

-I would recommend fork or good old copy-paste to your own game project.
+I would recommend a fork or the good old copy-paste method into your own game project.

 ## License